What is headless architecture and how it can significantly improve the SAP ERP user experience + make the transition to S/4HANA smoother?

 For many SAP ERP systems the 80:20 rule holds true – 80% of users use only 20% of the functionalities, while the remaining 20% use the majority (80%) of the functionalities.

 Most users only need access to limited functionalities, such as those for warehouse operations, shop floor tasks, sales operations, or for entering working hours.

 At the other end of the scale, there are a handful of super users who use several different functionalities and perform complex tasks using SAP.

 Headless architecture should be used for the first group, i.e. the 80% who only need access to limited functionalities.
 The picture below illustrates the high-level architecture.

 In this architecture:

 The middleware layer can run on a hyperscale platform like Microsoft Azure, Amazon Web Services, Google Cloud, or the SAP Business Technology Platform, all of which include plenty of tools to help develop this layer.

 S/4HANA brings many improvements to SAP ERP, not least the ability to use Fiori UIs instead of SAP GUIs.
 However, it’s important to note that both the technical setup and user training for new Fiori UIs require a significant amount of work and can be challenging.
-In the worst case you will need to modify SAP’s standard Fiori UIs or develop your own.
+In the worst case, you will need to modify SAP’s standard Fiori UIs or develop your own.

-Headless architecture and modern UIs developed for your SAP ERP allow you to focus new S/4HANA functionality and capabilities, and improve your business processes.
+Headless architecture and modern UIs developed for your SAP ERP allow you to focus on new S/4HANA functionality and capabilities and improve your business processes.
 Relatively simple usage by the majority of your users means things should go very smoothly in your S/4HANA project.
 Basically, a few ABAPers just migrate your APIs from ERP to S/4HANA.